 Distribution trips are physically and emotionally demanding.
 Volunteers need to remain flexible and openly communicate with their Team Coordinator regarding their energy level.
 As a minimum, volunteers should be prepared to work at least eight hours per day.
 Schedules can include long days, early mornings, or late nights.
 Team members should be able to carry 50-pound bags of aid.

 Volunteers should not expect a distribution trip to be a vacation.
 Roughly 90% of the trip time will be spent helping refugees.
 Volunteering with refugees is very physically and emotionally taxing work.
-However, we encourage team members to use down time to rest and recharge, take in the sites, and enjoy a nice meal.
+However, team members are encouraged to use down time to rest and recharge, take in the sites, and enjoy a nice meal.